Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

 Work with Congress to set up a pathway to citizenship for undocumented immigrants

-To try to fulfill this promise, Biden has intro’d legislation to Congress that would give an estimated 11 million undocumented immigrants in the US a pathway to citizenship.
-In March, the House voted on two immigration bills that would provide a roadmap for some – including DACA recipients – to become citizens.
-But the Senate hasn’t taken up the legislation yet.
+To try to fulfill this promise, Biden intro’d legislation to Congress that would give an estimated 11 million undocumented immigrants in the US a pathway to citizenship.
+In March 2021, the House voted on two immigration bills that would provide a roadmap for some — including DACA recipients — to become citizens.
+But the Senate has yet to take them up.

 Undo Trump’s travel ban on Muslim-majority countries